 Ruido is the wild child of contemporary Australian flamenco.
 With gypsy abandon, playfulness and brazen confidence, Ruido breathe a joyful wit.
-They thump a dark Bulerias and Martinette, draw a delicate Guajiras, giggle out an Alegrias, lilt a haunting traditional Spanish lullaby, roar a Rumbas or kindle a soulful Tangos.
+They thump a dark Bulerias and Martinette, draw a delicate Guajira, giggle out an Alegrias, lilt a haunting traditional Spanish lullaby, roar a Rumba or kindle a soulful Tangos.

 Our Aussie Peña Flamenco Tradition